boboPD/whoisthis/README.md

 ### SETUP
 I am using Python version 3.6.8 for this project.
 Make sure python and a version of pip compatible with python are installed on the system

+#### Installing the Python dependencies
 To install dependencies run the following on the root directory of the project
 ```
-pip install -r requirements.txt
+pip3 install -r requirements.txt
 ```

-#### Extracting the contents from an EPUB file
-The extractor.py script extracts the contents from an EPUB file and writes them out into a plain text file.
-1. Change the extension of the EPUB file from .epub to .zip
-1. Extract the content of the zip file
-1. Inside the extracted folder find the path to the `content.opf` and `toc.ncx`.
-These files should be in the same folder.
-Use the books in the sample_books folder as a guide.
-1. Run `python extractor.py <path to the folder containing the content.opf file>`
-1. This will generate the plaintext file in the following location: `./output/book.txt`

-Sample:
+#### Downloading the Stanford NLP Named Entity Recognition tagger
+1. Make sure Java runtime is installed on the machine and accessible in the environment.
+To test, simply run the following on the command line where you are going to run this project
     ```
-python extractor.py ./sample_books/tug_of_war
-python extractor.py ./sample_books/David_Copperfield_by_Charles_Dickens/OEBPS
+    praddas@my-laptop:~/project/whoisthis$ java
+    ```
+1. Download the Stanford NER binaries from [here](https://nlp.stanford.edu/software/stanford-ner-2018-10-16.zip) and save the zip file in the root folder of the project
+1. Extract the contents of the zip file downloaded in the previous step into the root folder of the project.
+By default the folder name will be `stanford-ner-2018-10-16.zip`.
+Rename it to `stanford-ner` (just remove the date part of the folder name)

+#### Running the code
+Just run the following command from the console:
+```
+praddas@my-laptop:~/project/whoisthis$ python3 whoisthis.py
 ```